luisrx7/StupidSimpleVoucherStamper/Readme.md

 ### Stamp Codes
 Replace input/sample.jgp with your image

-Edit run.py and chenge the following arguments of the stamp_codes function:
+Edit run.py and change the following arguments of the stamp_codes function:
 ```python
     # The name of the input image
     initial_image = "sample.jpg"